Add a custom icon and header link on your homepage

 1. Copy the Merge Code Value of the snippet.

-3. Below the preview pane, select Custom HTML.
+3. In the Customize HTML, CSS, and JS section, select Custom HTML.

-5. Paste the merge code value where you'd like it to appear in your home page.
+5. Paste the merge code value where you'd like your icon and link to appear in your homepage.
 This may take some trial and error.

 • To place it below the search bar but above the category icons, enter it on a new line between the hg-article-body div and the div with the icon-cats template in it, for example, here it is in row 7: